neil-unomaha/CIF_CYBR_8950/Literature-Research.md

     - Most faults are caused by the following:
       - invalid request data (received input that cannot be handled)
       - missing request data (consumer fails to send needed info required for action)
-      - double processing (send same request to delete the same resource twice: second request produces a fault because the resource no longer exists)
+      - double processing (send the same request to delete the same resource twice: the second request produces a fault because the resource no longer exists)
-    - Faults caused by the API provider and third parties are must impactful (those originating by end user: not so much)
+    - Faults caused by the API provider and third parties are must impactful (those originating by end-user: not so much)
-      - API documentation is critical, followed by code examples
+      - The API documentation is critical, followed by code examples
       - Provide common implementation scenarios (instead of merely stating the different options of the API calls)
       - Identify the most common API mistakes, and how to prevent them
       - Details on error codes